asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

 The workflow of this demo can be described as the following steps.

 - Step 1: Create a JinDisk-protected TDVM image from a base image.
 Specifically, a new TDVM image that includes an EFI partition, a boot partition, and the most crucial one - a root partition is created.
 The root partition (RootFS) should be transformed into the JinDisk format using a predetermined disk encryption key.
-Necessary components (initramfs hooks, RA scripts, and other software dependencies) will be included into the new image to enable the subsequent guest VM startup.
+Necessary components (initramfs hooks, RA scripts, and other software dependencies) will be included in the new image to enable the subsequent guest VM startup.

 - Step 2: The guest owner uses a TDX-supported Hypervisor (such as QEMU/KVM) to initiate a secure TDVM.
 Here, the *Guest Owner* is the client in a TDVM-based TDX environment that would like to use the confidential computing cloud.

-- Step 3, 4, and 5: The hooks inside the initramfs request the attestation report and sent it to the guest owner/key server when the kernel is booted.
+- Steps 3, 4, and 5: The hooks inside the initramfs request the attestation report and sent it to the guest owner/key server when the kernel is booted.
 If the verification is passed, a trusted communication channel can be built and the key to decrypt the root partition is retrieved by the TDVM.
-The initramfs hooks then decrypt the TDVM's root filesystem with the key.
+The initramfs hook(s) then decrypts the TDVM's root filesystem with the key.

 ## Step-by-step Instructions